sammcj/sqs-message-action/.github/PULL_REQUEST_TEMPLATE.md

 Please include a summary of the change and which issue is fixed along with any relevant motivation, context and any dependencies that are required for this change.

-If there are there any breaking changes, please list them.

 -
+- Fixes #

+## Breaking Changes

+Are there any breaking changes in this PR, If yes, please list them.

 ## How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-If possible include instructions so we can reproduce the tests.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration

+- Test 1
--
+- Test 2

 ## Checklist